heleusbrands/lstm-tools/docs/api/chronicle.md

 # Chronicle

-`Chronicle` is a 3D array of windowed `Sample` objects.
-It's designed for use when windowing and/or compressing samples, providing a powerful way to organize and manipulate multi-window data structures.
+`Chronicle` is a 3D array-like object for representing chronicles in time series data.
+It extends `FrameBase` to include chronicle-specific attributes and methods, designed for efficient handling of windowed and compressed time series data.

 ## Class Definition